varigence/docs/bimlflex/adf-deployment/landing-area.md

 ---
 # Configure Azure Data Factory Landing Area

-The Azure Data Factory Copy activity currently do not allow for transformations during the copying of data.
+The Azure Data Factory Copy activity currently does not allow for transformations during the copying of the data.
 Therefore, BimlFlex uses a Landing Area that is accessible by SQL Based ELT stored procedures in the Staging Area.
 This allows for the data to be directly accessed by the code to perform any necessary transformations needed.
 The Azure Data Factory pipeline can then use the Copy activity to move the data to the Staging Area efficiently.

 The general architecture is below with the Landing Area in the middle supporting either a Database or Files.

 <!-- TODO:  Add more notes about Landing Area.
 Volitility/persistance.
 Settings.
 Etc. -->